Kavca/osdu-akm-models/UploadModels.md

 <details markdown="span">

-Click on "GitHub" button to open the dialog for GitHub repository.
+-Click on "GitHub" button to open the dialog for GitHub repository.

-Click on the "Click here to open GitHUb" link at the bottom of the dialog.
+-Click on the "Click here to open GitHUb" link at the bottom of the dialog.

-A new browserwindow opens with the repository page.
+-A new browserwindow opens with the repository page.

-Click on "X" button in the top right corner to close the current GitHub dialog.
+-Click on "X" button in the top right corner to close the current GitHub dialog.

 ---